lycantrope/WormTracer/README.md

 SaveCenterlinedWormsMultitiff: false
 ```

 And some parameters can be ignored.
-The following is the minimal `parameter_file.yaml` file required to run WormTracer using sample data.
+The following is the minimal parameters required to run WormTracer using sample data.
 * **`essential_params.yaml`**
 ```yaml
 # Number of points on centerline